APPLICATION DEADLINE FOR ONSITE FALL 2024 ADMISSION: JANUARY 11, 2024

 Concentration in Literature

 The MA program in English encourages students at once to prepare across several literary periods and genres and--if they wish--to focus their work upon a particular area of study that will lead to a specialized MA thesis.
 Our goal is a program that is flexible enough to allow at once for broad study of English for those wishing to prepare for a career in secondary teaching, and for sustained work in an area of the student's choice, as preparation either for pursuit of the PhD or for a career in publishing, writing, or a related field.
-Recent MA graduates have gone on to our own PhD program and to programs at LSU, UMass, Indiana, Maryland, Claremont, Purdue, Florida, Rice, Kansas, and Texas A & M, among others.
+Recent MA graduates have gone on to our own PhD program and to programs at The Ohio State University, University of Missouri, Indiana, Maryland, Purdue, Florida, Rice, and Texas A & M, among others.
 Others have gone on to successful careers in teaching, publishing, technical writing, and similar fields.

 Complete Your Degree Online

 As an online student in our English Department, you will be enrolled in the same courses as our onsite students, with the same professors, earning the same quality of degree.
 Learn more about our Online MA in English Program.